bootphon/pygamma-agreement/README.md

 ## Tests

 The package comes with a unit-tests suit.
-To run it, first install *pytest* on your Python environment:
+To run it, first install the CBC solver, then the testing dependencies on your Python environment:

+    $ sudo apt install coinor-libcbc-dev
-    $ pip install pytest
+    $ pip install "pygamma-agreement[testing]"

+After that, tests are ready to be launched (they take ~100s on a recent laptop) :

-    $ pytest test/
+    $ pytest tests/

-*Beware that tests require `cylp` and the `CBC` solver to pass.*

 ## Submitting and issue or contributing